-The ISCO is the minimum stable circular orbital.
-Particles on this orbit, even with tiny perturbations, cannot maintain circular motion and eventually spiral into the BH.
-This orbit satisfies the following conditions
+The ISCO refers to the critical minimum radius at which a test particle can maintain stable circular motion in BH spacetime.
+Particles on this orbit satisfy the following conditions

-By numerically solving the above equations, the relationship between the ISCO-related orbital parameters and the coupling parameter $\alpha$ can be plotted, as shown in Fig.\ref{d}.
-From Fig.\ref{d}, it is observed that as the coupling parameter $\alpha$ increases, $r_{ISCO}$, $L_{ISCO}$, and $E_{ISCO}$ all show a clear decreasing trend.
-Furthermore, a larger charge $Q$ leads to smaller $r_{ISCO}$, $L_{ISCO}$, and $E_{ISCO}$.
-Compared to the Schwarzschild black hole case (i.e., $Q=0, \alpha=0$), when $\alpha$ is negative, the particle can maintain stable circular motion on an orbit further away from the BH; while when $\alpha$ is positive, the particle can maintain stable circular motion on an orbit closer to the BH.
-In addition, the RN black hole ($Q \neq 0, \alpha = 0$) has smaller $r_{ISCO}$, $L_{ISCO}$, and $E_{ISCO}$ compared to the Schwarzschild black hole ($Q = 0, \alpha = 0$), which is consistent with previous studies\cite{Mustafa:2024kjy,Zhao:2024exh}.
+By numerically solving the above equations, the relationship between ISCO-related orbital parameters and the coupling parameter $\alpha$ can be plotted, as shown in Fig. \ref{d}.
+From Fig. \ref{d}, it is found that as the coupling parameter $\alpha$ increases, $r_{\mathrm{ISCO}}$, $L_{\mathrm{ISCO}}$, and $E_{\mathrm{ISCO}}$ all exhibit a gradually decreasing trend.
+In addition, a larger charge $Q$ leads to smaller $r_{\mathrm{ISCO}}$, $L_{\mathrm{ISCO}}$, and $E_{\mathrm{ISCO}}$.
+Compared to the Schwarzschild BH (i.e., $Q=0$, $\alpha=0$), when $\alpha$ is negative, particles can maintain stable circular motion on orbits farther from the BH; while when $\alpha$ is positive, particles can maintain stable circular motion on orbits closer to the BH.
+Furthermore, the RNBH ($Q\neq0$, $\alpha=0$) has smaller $r_{\mathrm{ISCO}}$, $L_{\mathrm{ISCO}}$, and $E_{\mathrm{ISCO}}$ compared to the Schwarzschild BH ($Q=0$, $\alpha=0$), which is consistent with the conclusions in related literature\cite{Mustafa:2024kjy,Zhao:2024exh}.